 *Please note, photography is an integral part of any LEGO reviewer and builder’s repertoire.
 The ability to photograph LEGO to a publishable standard is required for any Brick Fanatics team member.

 The team behind the website are all Brick Fanatics themselves, each bringing expertise about a different area of the LEGO hobby.

-If you would like to get involved with Brick Fanatics, as a builder, writer or photographer — then please get in touch at firstname.lastname@example.org.
+If you’d like to get involved with Brick Fanatics, as a builder, writer or photographer, drop me an email at [email protected].

 You can connect with me on Twitter at @brfa_chris.

 As one half of Tiro Media Ltd, I mix a passion for print and digital media production with a deep love of LEGO and can often be found on these pages eulogising about LEGO Batman, digging deeper into the LEGO Group’s inner workings, or just complaining about the price of the latest LEGO Star Wars set.
 Make a great impression when you meet me in person by praising Exo-Force as the greatest LEGO theme of all time.

 LEGO has been a part of my life ever since I was young.
 It all started when my brother passed down 7657 AT-ST to me.
 It’s guided me through my early years, through school and eventually through my degree in journalism.
 I still have all my collection proudly on display, including my many NINJAGO sets, my favourite of all the LEGO Group’s themes.
 Outside of Brick Fanatics I am an avid gamer and enjoy a good game of Dungeons & Dragons.